If you’ve always got bumpy skin, don’t worry — you aren’t the only one.

 How can I treat keratosis pilaris?

 Treatment for keratosis pilaris can begin when you meet with a physician.
 They will review your medical history and conduct a physical exam.
 With the context of your physical health, they will review your symptoms — and how your symptoms affect you —to create a treatment plan.

 Once you’ve been evaluated, the AAD suggests a three-step at-home treatment plan and skin care routine:

 1. Gently exfoliate: The goal here is to remove dead skin cells from your body’s surface.
-A loofah, buff puff or rough washcloth will work.
+Using a loofah, buff puff or rough washcloth in the bath or shower will work.
 But don’t scrub your skin too vigorously — that can irritate it and could make your keratosis pilaris worse.

 2. Apply a keratolytic product: Also known as a chemical exfoliator.
 These products help remove the buildup of dead skin cells.
 Use a product that contains one of the following ingredients (and use the recommended amount; too much can irritate your skin):